liyangguang/blog-astro/src/content/blog/til-overflow-clip.md

 tags:
   - CSS
 isTil: true
-description: An elegant way to solve overflow + padding
 ---

 A very common design - a card with some content inside, and the content should be truncated if too long, but the card should have padding around, including bottom.
 (Example below)